Sigma Corporation: Sigma SD Quattro & SD Quattro H

 In February 2016, Sigma announced two new mirrorless cameras—the SD Quattro and SD Quattro H. Both cameras used the full-depth Sigma SA mount, allowing the use of existing SA-mount lenses, and also used Foveon Quattro sensors.
 The SD Quattro uses an APS-C sensor with 19.6 MP in the top layer, while the SD Quattro H used an APS-H (1.35x crop) sensor with 25.5 MP in the top layer.
 The company claimed that the Foveon Quattro technology produced a level of detail equivalent to that of a Bayer sensor with twice the pixel count.

 Sigma fp

 In July 2019, Sigma announced the Sigma fp, a small form-factor, 24.6MP full-frame mirrorless camera.
 At the time of launch it was the world's smallest.
 This was followed by the FP-L in 2021 with a 61mp sensor.
 Both cameras were able to shoot up to 14-bit RAW video.

 Sigma BF

-In April 2025, Sigma announced the launch of the Sigma BF camera.
-An unorthodox designation said to stand for "Beautiful Foolishness" - a nod to the art of photography and the development goal of creating a camera to keep with you and return to the joy of photography.
-Defined by its radically simple design, focusing on the essential act of taking a photo.
+In April 2025, Sigma announced the launch of the Sigma BF camera, said to stand for "Beautiful Foolishness".
 The user interface is intentionally minimal, utilizing only three buttons and one dial.
 The BF camera is equipped with a 24-megapixel full frame back-illuminated CMOS sensor.
-As part of the L Mount alliance, the Sigma BF is fitted with an L mount.
-Uniquely, the BF camera relies primarily on its substantial 230GB of internal storage rather than typical memory card slots.
+As Sigma is part of the L Mount alliance, the Sigma BF is fitted with an L mount.
+Uniquely, the BF camera relies primarily on 230GB of internal storage rather than typical memory card slots.